-The only worse thing that could happen to "real" apps, would then to even force the users to turn into so called "web-apps" (they're portals or services, but not "apps") where not only you lose everything the day they shut down (your data and the tools) but also, when they, the developers, "upgrade" the portal, the web interface fully changes overnight, without warning, imposed on you who can't revert back to the previous one you liked and were familiar with.
+The only worst thing that could happen to "real" apps, would then to even force the users to turn into so called "web-apps" (they're portals or services, but not "apps") where you not only lose everything the day they shut down (your data and the tools) but also, when they, the webmasters, "upgrade" the portal, the web interface fully changes overnight, without warning and is imposed on you who can't revert back to the previous one you liked the day before and were familiar with.

 6- Paid and Standalone Apps